 There were extensive memoirs in the form of electronic scrapbooks of Somakhya, Lootika and some members of their circle.
 Those in the know read the available excerpts due to matters of considerable interest being recorded in them.
 Other parts were written in a cryptic language that most could not understand what was really in them.
 These leaves are from the record of Lootika; some of what is contained in them might have a parallel version in Somakhya’s record.

 Entry 22; mārgavakra-mīna, Rākṣasa year of the first cycle: These summer days Vrishchika and I sleep on the terrace.
-We are often up late talking and duly woke up late too much to our parents dislike.
+We are often up late talking and duly wake up late too, much to our parents dislike.
 We watch with awe the starry vault turn above us, looking out for meteors, Ulka-s, which are pratyakṣa-s of the dreadful elephant-headed Vināyaka deva-s, four in number created by the mighty Skanda.
 We often try to catch the faintest objects on good nights.
 Vrishchika fills me in on the work she is doing on the genetics of subtler visible quantitative traits in humans and we break our heads about the many problems in our investigation before lapsing into a pleasant sleep dreaming of being in the embrace of our kāmin-s against their firm chests.
 Many aspects of such a study have been surprisingly neglected as it was derided as no better than disreputable things like phrenology, physiognomy, racism and the like.
 While with my assistance Vrishchika has a good handle of how to study and understand the actual sequence variation at various loci, we are hard-pressed with many aspects of the quantitative genetics.
 Somakhya has a long distance friend named Indrasena with whom he is close and often in touch though he has seen him only once or twice.
 He is from the distant city of Udyānapurīṣa where Somakhya’s cousins Mandara and Saumanasa live.
 This Indrasena is a jack of many trades and I would love to do intellectual battle with him and over all emerge his superior.
 But he is quite a master of quantitative genetics and Somakhya has introduced Vrishchika to him to get to help with her roadblocks.
 I suspect Vrishchika has taken quite a fancy for him and might even combine forces with him against me if such a battle were to be joined.
 In any case they are now able to detect some interesting signals in our data which we could investigate further.

 My classmate Sumalla (Sumallā) is considered very beautiful and desired by many males in my class and beyond.
 However, Vrishchika identified certain subtle physiognomic traits that made her infer based on her current analysis that Sumalla would develop a metabolic condition starting as early as her 25th year that will ruin her good looks and even make her less desirable by the time she nears her 30th year.
 She volunteered to be a data point and Vrishchika has remarkably detected four informative polymorphisms in the transcription factor-encoding genes NKX2-6, SMAD6, and MEIS1 and the neuropeptide gene NMU, which make it likely indeed that Sumalla would develop the condition Vrishchika has prognosticated.
 I wondered how the news should be broken to her but Vrishchika seemed quite happy to handle that – after all she’s the one who is going to be a physician.
 This brings me back to an interesting evolutionary angle which I had discussed at some length with Somakhya: why is it that such variation has survived?
 Perhaps the earlier age of mating allowed such variation to pass through is one hypothesis.
 An alternative is that in the past the extent of food availability selected for these traits that are deleterious in today’s dietary landscape.
 A further alternative is they were protective against infectious disease(s) that are no longer as threatening to fitness as the metabolic condition these variations facilitate.
 I wonder if Indrasena will have any success at all in obtaining DNA from skeletons he has identified in a cemetery that he believes comes form a time before the coming of the ārya-s to India.